kroshu/kuka_drivers/doc/wiki/3_iiQKA.OS2_RSI.md

 ## Configuration

-Important to note that for the iiQKA.OS2 you can use the same RSI driver as for the KSS OS, therefor they use the same [SDK implementation](https://github.com/kroshu/kuka-external-control-sdk/tree/master/kuka_external_control_sdk/kss).
+Important to note that for the iiQKA.OS2 you can use the same RSI driver as for the KSS OS, as they use the same [SDK implementation](https://github.com/kroshu/kuka-external-control-sdk/tree/master/kuka_external_control_sdk/kss).

 ### Startup configuration